kevynb/terraform-provider-technitium/README.md

+## This is a WIP
+I am refactoring this to build a Technitium provider.

 # GoDaddy DNS provider for Terraform

 This plug-in enables the management of individual DNS resource records for domains hosted on GoDaddy DNS servers.